Miami to launch new rental assistance program – Telemundo Miami (51)

-Starting next Monday, March 29, the city of Miami will begin accepting applications for a new assistance program for the payment of rent and services.
+As of this Monday, March 29, the city of Miami begins accepting applications for a new assistance program for the payment of rent and services.

-The program will provide financial assistance not only for rent, but also to pay for services, such as electricity, water, and sewer.
+The program provides financial assistance not only for rent, but also to pay for services such as electricity, water, and sewer.

 The program is possible with approximately $ 14.1 million in federal funds from the United States Treasury.